oVirt/ovirt-site/source/feature/network-custom-properties.html.md

 ##### Configuration

 *   A configuration value will be added for the versions supporting the feature, whose value is 'false' for any version below 3.5 and 'true' otherwise.
-*   A configuration value will be added for the predefined properties, and will include "bridge_opts" and "ethtool_opts".
+*   A configuration value will be added for the predefined properties, and will include "bridge_opts".
 *   A different configuration value will be added to hold user-defined properties, and should be initialized to be empty.
-It's better to distinguish between predefined and user-defined properties, to make it harder for users to accidentally overwrite predefined properties.
+It's better to distinguish between predefined and user-defined properties, to make it harder for users to accidentally overwrite predefined properties and to more easily handle upgrade scripts.

 ##### DB